BSc Plant Science

 Students should gain an understanding of:

-- The impact of natural resource exploitation and pollution on populations and communities through the study of important human activities, specifically resources utilisation (metal mining); agriculture; urbanisation; transport
+- The impact of natural resource exploitation and pollution on populations and communities through the study of important human activities, specifically resources utilisation (metal ores from mining); agriculture; urbanisation; transport

 - Methods and approaches used in the assessment and prediction of anthropogenic impacts on key ecosystems and biomes